graphadvocates/docs/community-grants/privacy-policy.md

 purposes in the prior calendar year, as well as the type of personal information disclosed to those parties.

-## SUPPLEMENTAL NOTICE FOR NEVADA RESIDENTS
+## Supplemental notice for Nevada residents
 If you are a resident of Nevada, you have the right to opt-out of the sale of certain Personal Information to third parties who intend to license or sell that Personal Information.
 You can exercise this right by contacting us at info@graphadvocates.com with the subject line “Nevada